alien4cloud/alien4cloud.github.io/documentation/3.0.0/getting_started/new_getting_started.markdown

 ## Install, launch and configure alien4cloud

-To bootstrap a fullStack of A4C with Yorc Orchestrator, there is the alien4Cloud spray available on [Alien4Cloud spray](https://github.com/alien4cloud/alien4cloud-spray).
-It is a set of Ansible scripts to install a full A4C stack including A4C, Yorc, Consul and so on.
+To bootstrap a full A4C stack (including Elasticsearch, Yorc, Consul ...), a set of Ansible playbooks are available in [Alien4Cloud Spray](https://github.com/alien4cloud/alien4cloud-spray/tree/develop) github project.

+{%info%}
+An alternative approach to setup a A4C/Yorc stack is to use [Yorc bootstrap](https://yorc.readthedocs.io/en/stable/bootstrap.html).
+{%endinfo%}

 # Let's play!